Octelys/mediator-plugin/README.md

 #### Library Abstraction

-The plugin uses a sophisticated abstraction layer to support both MediatR and Mediator libraries:
+The plugin uses an abstraction layer to support both MediatR and Mediator libraries:

 **Common Interface (`ILibrary`)**:
 - `FindHandlers()`: Locates handler implementations for a given request/notification